sseefried/lambdalog/drafts/2011-07-08-sharing-recovery.markdown

 ### Values with function types vs. primitive types

-Although functions are first class citizens in the the simply type lambda calculus with arithmetic (**STLCWA???**), we distinguish them from values with primitive types using two different data types so that we can ensure that only functions can be applied to other values.
+Although functions are first class citizens in the the simply typed lambda calculus with arithmetic (**STLCWA???**), we distinguish them from values with primitive types using two different data types so that we can ensure that only functions can be applied to other values.

 ### Pre-recursive data types

-**FIXME: Check that pre-recursive is a real term or define it yourself.**

 During sharing recovery we need to annotate the original AST with new nodes.
 The standard technique to do this is define a *pre-recursive type* where each recursive occurrence of a type